 This is a table reporting compliance with the 2005 guidelines, which were not particularly stringent.
-For example, they recommend we should eat at least one serving of whole fruit a day, yet three quarters of Americans couldn’t even attain that one a day.
-And look at college age men and women 90% couldn’t even grab half a banana or something all day long.
+For example, they recommend we should eat at least one serving of whole fruit a day, yet three-quarters of Americans couldn’t even attain that one fruit serving a day.
+And look at college-age men and women—90% couldn’t even grab half a banana or something, all day long.

-For vegetables we did even worse.
-About 9 out of 10% of Americans couldn’t even reach the minimum and don’t get me started on dark green vegetables.
-For example, the recommended minimum intake of dark green vegetables for 9 to 13 year kids? a fifth of a cup a day—and they even consider romaine lettuce a dark green leafy.
-Yet only about 1 in 500 kids eat a single leaf of romaine lettuce.
-97% of Americans don’t couldn’t bother with a carrot, 96% noncompliant with legumes, 99% of Americans don’t eat even the measly minimum of whole grains.
+For vegetables, we did even worse.
+About 9 out of 10 Americans couldn’t even reach the minimum—and don’t get me started on dark green leafies.
+For example, the recommended minimum intake of dark green leafy vegetables for 9 to 13-year old kids?
+A fifth of a cup a day—and they even consider romaine lettuce a dark green leafy.
+Yet only about 1 in 500 kids eat a single leaf of romaine lettuce—1 in 500.
+97% of Americans couldn’t bother with a carrot; 96% noncompliant with legumes; 99% of Americans don’t eat even the measly minimum of whole grains.

-And then to top it all off, junk foods.
-You want to know how lax the federal regulations are?
+And then, to top it all off, junk foods.
+You want to know how lax the federal regulations are, the federal guidelines?
 A quarter of our calories are allowed to be empty calorie junk foods.
-A quarter of our diet can be cotton candy and we’re still OK under the government recommendations.
+A quarter of our diet can be cotton candy, and we’re still okay under the government recommendations.

-Still, how many Americans couldn’t even keep it up that?
-95% of Americans exceed their maximum discretionary calorie allowances.
+Still, how many Americans couldn’t even keep it down to that?
+95% of Americans exceed their maximum discretionary caloric allowances.
 And look at children.
-Only 1 in a thousand American children eats even marginally healthy, by ensuring less than a quarter of their calories aren’t completely wasted, the equivalent to eating less than 24 spoonfuls of sugar a day.
-One in a thousand kids can manage that.
+Only one in a thousand American children eats even marginally healthy, by ensuring less than a quarter of their calories aren’t completely wasted—the equivalent to eating less than 24 spoonfuls of sugar a day.
+Only one in a thousand American kids can evidently manage that.
 And we wonder why there’s a childhood obesity epidemic—and adults too!

-“In conclusion… nearly the entire U.S. population consumes a diet that is not on par with recommendations.
+“In conclusion, nearly the entire U.S. population consumes a diet that is not on par with recommendations [even crappy recommendations].
 These findings add another piece to the rather disturbing picture that is emerging of a nation’s diet in crisis.”